|Salary:||£31,596 to £37,653 inclusive of London Allowance|

 ABOUT THE POST

-You will have a positive and proactive approach to your work and form productive working relationships with Technical Staff within AAD and more widely across the University.
-You will be a committed team player.
+You will have a positive and proactive approach to your work and form productive working relationships with Technical Staff within related specialisms such as Textiles and Letterpress, the make.WORKS technical team and the School you will be a committed team player.

 Type / Role: